apache/arrow-site/_drafts/arrow-adbc.md

 1. The application submits a SQL query via the JDBC/ODBC APIs.
 2. The query is passed on to the driver.
-3. The driver translates the query to a database-specific protocol and sends the query to the database.
+3. The driver translates the query to a database-specific protocol and sends it to the database.
 4. The database executes the query and returns the result set in a database-specific format.
 5. The driver translates the result format into the JDBC/ODBC API.

 When Arrow data comes into play, however, cracks start to show.
-JDBC is a row-oriented API, and while ODBC can be made to support columnar data, the type system and data representation is not a perfect match with Arrow.
+JDBC is a row-oriented API, and while ODBC can support columnar data, the type system and data representation is not a perfect match with Arrow.
-In both cases, this leads to data conversions around steps 4–5, spending memory, CPU, and electricity without performing "useful" work.
+In both cases, this leads to data conversions around steps 4–5, spending resources without performing "useful" work.
+(And if there is input data, like for query parameters, then data conversion is required around steps 1–2 as well.)

 This mismatch is more important now that several Arrow-native database systems exist, such as ClickHouse, Dremio, DuckDB, Google BigQuery, and others.
-Client applications and libraries, such as Apache Spark and Pandas, want to consume columnar data from these systems, but they also want to consume data from traditional database systems.
+Clients, such as Apache Spark and Pandas, work best with columnar data.
+So they would like to get columnar data directly from these systems, but existing APIs don't offer an easy way to do this.
+And they still want to consume data from traditional database systems.
+Currently, this means writing extra code to convert data into a columnar representation.

-In response, we've seen a few types of solutions.
+In response, we've seen a few solutions:

-- *Just provide JDBC/ODBC drivers*:
+- *Just provide JDBC/ODBC drivers*.
-  these standards aren't going away, and it makes sense to provide these interfaces for applications that want them.
+  These standards aren't going away, and it makes sense to provide these interfaces for applications that want them.
-  But for an Arrow-native database system, the server or driver has to convert data from columns to rows, sacrificing some of the advantages of columnar data.
+  But for an Arrow-native database system, the server or driver has to convert data from columns to rows, sacrificing the advantages of columnar data.
-  And an application that wants columnar data then has to spend more time converting the data back.
+  And an application that *does* want columnar data then has to spend more time converting the data back.
+- *Provide converters from JDBC/ODBC to Arrow*.
+  This approach, as demonstrated by [Turbodbc][turbodbc] and [arrow-jdbc][arrow-jdbc], reduces the burden on client applications, but doesn't fundamentally solve the problem: unnecessary data conversions are still required in all cases.
-- *Provide special Arrow-enabled SDKs*: this means client applications need to spend time to integrate with each database they use.
+- *Provide special Arrow-enabled SDKs*.
+  This means client applications need to spend time to integrate with each database they use.
   (Just look at all the [connectors](https://trino.io/docs/current/connector.html) that Trino implements.)
-  And it doesn't help applications that also want to work with systems that don't provide such an SDK.
+  And it doesn't help applications that want to work with systems that only support JDBC/ODBC.
-- *Provide converters from JDBC/ODBC to Arrow*: this approach, as demonstrated by [Turbodbc][turbodbc] and [arrow-jdbc][arrow-jdbc], reduces the burden on client applications, but doesn't fundamentally solve the problem: unnecessary data conversions are still required in all cases.

-ADBC combines the advantages of the latter two solutions.
+ADBC combines the latter two solutions.
+In other words, ADBC provides a set of API definitions that client applications code to.
-The API definitions are Arrow based, and ADBC lets the actual driver use any implementation they want.
+These API definitions are Arrow based.
-If the database is Arrow-native, that means driver can pass the data through without conversion.
+If the database is Arrow-native, that means the driver can pass the data through without conversion.
 Otherwise, the driver converts the data to Arrow format first.
-Either way, the application doesn't have to worry about this, and can use the same API in all cases.

 <div align="center">
 <img src="{{ site.baseurl }}/img/ADBCFlow2.svg"